Keep work parent-child relationships during CSV import to Jira Cloud

 Import the CSV file to Jira

-Unless you made custom changes to any additional date and time fields or email address fields, leave formatting as default
+Unless you made custom changes to any additional date and time fields or email address fields, leave formatting as the default.

 Map the CSV fields with the corresponding Jira fields as below: